ssardina-teaching/google-assignment-submission/README.md

 # Google Form/Drive Assignment Submission System #

+This Python tools allows to download and manipulates files in Google Drive.
+Those files may have been submitted by students via Google Forms.

-First developed by A/Prof. Sebastian Sardina and Marco Tamassia for RMIT University COSC1125/1127 Artificial Intelligence 2017.
+It was first developed by A/Prof. Sebastian Sardina and Marco Tamassia for RMIT University COSC1125/1127 Artificial Intelligence 2017, and subsequently extended/improved to cater for my courses.

-Contact: ssardina@gmail.com

-## Description

-This Python system handles assignment submissions stored in Google Drive, for example via Google Forms.
-When the submissions are in Google Drive, the script is able to retrieve their latest version per student automatically.

 There are 2 mains scripts: